mobfishgmbh/Cardboard-VR-Unity-SDK/README.md

 This is a work-in-progress unofficial Google Cardboard Unity SDK, implemented from new Google Cardboard open source project.

-This project is in Beta stage, it's not yet finished and not production ready.
-If you're interested, feel free to make tickets and do Pull Requests.
+This project is in release candidate stage, it should be production ready now.
+Feel free to make tickets if there is any bugs, and do Pull Requests if you have some suggestions for feature or bug fix.

-The development of this project is focused on iOS system first.

 Official Google Cardboard SDK:
 https://github.com/googlevr/cardboard